Best Way to Paint a Deck

 Preparation: The Key to Success

-Proper prep work is essential for ensuring your deck painting or staining project will be a success.
-This involves cleaning, sanding, and repairing the deck so that the new deck paint or deck stain adheres properly and lasts for years to come.
+Proper prep work ensures your deck painting or staining project succeeds.
+This involves cleaning, sanding, and repairing the deck so new deck paint or deck stain adheres properly and lasts for years.

 Removing Dirt and Grime